What Do We Discuss At The Free Virtual

-At the International Get into Medicine UCAS Conference, students and parents can expect an immersive and interactive experience.
+At the Get into Medicine Conference, students and parents can expect an immersive and interactive experience.
 After registering using the free registration link, they will receive a Zoom link to the virtual conference two days before the event.
-The timings of the conference vary depending on the day it is held and whether it is a morning or afternoon session, but generally, registration starts at 2:00 pm UK GMT, and the course starts at 2:30 pm, finishing at 7:30 pm.
+The timings of the conference vary depending on the day it is held and whether it is a morning or afternoon session, but generally, registration starts at 9:30 am, and the course starts at 10:00 am, finishing at 15:30 pm.
 During the conference, attendees will have the opportunity to meet doctors and medical students, ask questions, and gain a unique insight into the application process and life as a medical student.
 Multiple 10-minute breaks throughout the conference give students and parents the chance to speak to the mentors directly.
 The conference covers all agenda topics, and students can take notes throughout the session.
 Upon completion of the conference, students will receive a certificate of attendance with their name and a serial number for identification.
 This conference is a valuable addition to any UCAS application, and we encourage all aspiring medical students to attend.

-This conference is specifically designed for students aged 15 years old and above who are interested in applying to medical school but have not yet applied.
+This conference is specifically designed for students in the 10/S3/Northern Irish 11 year groups and above who are interested in applying to medical school but have not yet applied.
 It provides a comprehensive overview of the application process and an opportunity to ask questions to current doctors and medical students.
 However, if you have already applied to medical school and received four rejections, we recommend attending the Re-application Get into Medicine conference instead.
 Parents are also welcome to attend as they play a crucial role in supporting their child’s aspirations.
 It is essential that parents are present to gain all the necessary information and ask questions alongside their children.
 To adhere to our safeguarding requirements, it is compulsory for students to be present with a guardian.
 Overall, this conference is the perfect opportunity for aspiring medical students and their parents to learn about the application process and gain insight into the medical profession.

 At Medic Mentor, we take safeguarding very seriously and ensure that it is a top priority at all of our events, including those that are held online.
 In order to attend the conference, all delegates must be present with a parent or guardian.
 We encourage everyone to have their cameras switched on during the sessions (they can be turned off during the breaks) and microphones connected so that they can ask questions and interact with the doctors and medical students directly.
 Remember, speaking to doctors is a compulsory requirement of the application process, so the conference is not just about providing information but also about creating a safe opportunity for students to speak to doctors.
 It is crucial that attendees are able to meet these requirements to participate in the conference.
 If you are unable to access a working camera or do not have a parent or guardian present with you for the duration of the conference, our safeguarding team will remove you from the conference and suggest alternative dates for you to attend.
 These conferences take place 30-40 times across the academic year, so you will have plenty of opportunities to find a convenient time and fix any technological issues that you may have.
 If you are finding it impossible to access a camera or a guardian, you can watch the E-learning version of the conference instead.
 However, we strongly encourage students to attend the live event so that they can benefit from the incredible networking opportunity to speak to doctors for their UCAS applications.